tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Aug 26 2007

-Zachary Brakus (a 65-year-old White middle-class academic) entered a church, ready to deliver a speech to religious people.
+Zachary Brakus (a 65-year-old white middle-class academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Zachary Brakus sometimes preached his views to theists, but still felt afraid.
 Zachary Brakus meditated to relieve stress and to calm his nerves.
 As Zachary Brakus entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Zachary Brakus used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Zachary Brakus argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.